-The Pine Point Project LOM plan will consist of the simultaneous exploitation of open pit deposits in the East Mill, Central, North and N204 Zones with concurrent underground operations in the West and Central Zones (see Figure 2) are scheduled between Year 3 to Year 9.
+The Pine Point Project LOM plan will consist of simultaneously mining several open pit deposits in the East Mill, Central, North and N204 Zones with concurrent underground operations in the West and Central Zones (see Figure 2) that are scheduled between Year 3 to Year 9.
 The overall strategy is to achieve an average LOM production rate of 11,250 tonnes per day ("tpd") mined.